 Blogging can pay dividends for your lead-generation efforts.
 Businesses that blog at least 16 times a month see 350% more traffic than those that don’t.

-- Include your perspective and insight.
+- Infuse your perspective and insights into the content.

 Optimizing Social Profiles for Social Selling